hmmhmmhm/dva-engine/README.md

 ![Code Example](https://i.imgur.com/z8MKM9s.png)

->

-- RuleEvent
-  -
-- Value
-  -
-- Action
-  -
-- Level
-  -
-- Server
+> This is the most basic set of functions of the typescript workshop interface.

-  -
+- **RuleEvent**
+  - A collection of event functions that are used to create rules.
-- Match
+- **Value**
+  - A collection of function values that you can write to a conditional statement and some action functions when you create a rule.
-  -
+- **Action**
+  - A collection of action functions that you can use to create rules.
-- Util
+- **Level**
+  - A collection of functions related to an overwatch game map.
-  -
+- **Server**
+  - A collection of functions related to an overwatch workshop server.
-- Type
+- **Match**
+  - A collection of functions related to an overwatch workshop competition.
-  -
+- **Util**
+  - A collection of utility functions that can be used to develop an overwatch workshop.
-- Classes
+- **Type**
+  - Classified collection of functions that can be used as parameter values when calling all workshop functions.
-  -
+- **Classes**

-~?
+  - A collection of functions classified according to the parameters of an overwatch workshop.